-The Complaint asks the Commission to interpret the price term in the retail contracts between a CRES provider (FirstEnergy Solutions Corp.) and its customers (the Participating Customer member schools).
+The Complaint asks the Commission to interpret the price term in the retail contracts between a CRES provider (FirstEnergy Solutions Corp.) and the Complainants.
 However, R.C. §§ 4928.03 and 4928.05 make it clear that the Commission does not have jurisdiction over these issues of contract interpretation.
 Instead, these issues of general contract interpretation are left solely to Ohio courts.
 Therefore, since the Commission does not have jurisdiction over this claim, the Complaint should be dismissed for lack of subject matter jurisdiction.